 #19 you can loose weight eating pizza!

-#20 the last of the fun facts about pizza: Pizza for a united world!
+#20 the last of the interesting facts about pizza in Italy: Pizza for a united world!

 Pizza is a word that is the same all over Earth!
 From Antarctica to Greenland, from California to China the word Pizza has the same meaning! 🙂